loopingz/webda.io/docs/pages/Concepts/Concepts.md

 Althought there are other mechanisms we recommend using the annotations within the app to declare: @Bean, @Route, @Operation, @Action

-Webda relies on Services (or Beans), they can expose some Routes and the Application can deployed using different types of Deployment
+Webda relies on Services (or Beans), they can expose some Routes.

 The configuration system relies on JSON files: `webda.config.json`, it can be seen as the `applicationContext.xml` of Spring framework.